Environmental resources management

 Graduates in environmental resources management may enter the job market or pursue a graduate degree in the field.
-Career possibilities are listed below, and potential employers include the Environmental Protection Agency, U.S. Forest Service, National Park Service, state and local parks, land management agencies, environmental consulting firms, civil engineering firms, and conservation nonprofit organizations.
+Career possibilities are listed below, and potential employers include the Environmental Protection Agency, U.S. Forest Service, National Park Service, state and local parks, land management agencies, environmental consulting firms, civil engineering firms, and nonprofit conservation organizations.

 - Environmental consultant — Assesses air, land, and water contamination.

 - Environmental resource manager — Manages the interaction and impact of human societies on the environment, and finds innovative management solutions for businesses and government clients.

 - Forester — Plans, maintains, and preserves forests and forest resources for public agencies, businesses, and nonprofit organizations.

 - Hydrologist — Applies scientific knowledge to solve water quality and availability problems.

 - Nonprofit environmental organizer — Compiles and analyzes data on environmental reports for nonprofit organizations.